Salvia Bee's Bliss

 Salvia Bee's Bliss's foliage color is gray, type is stressdeciduous, has fragrance and is edible.

-Salvia Bee's Bliss's flower color is blue and has a fragrance.
+Salvia Bee's Bliss's flower color is violet and has a fragrance.

 Communities for Salvia Bee's Bliss:Chaparral and Coastal Sage Scrub.